≡ Menu

 What is seborrhea in dogs?

-If your dog has flaky dry skin or greasy skin then your dog could have seborrhea.
-The dry form of seborrhea is called seborrhea sicca whereas the oily one is called seborrhea oleosa.
+If your dog has flaky, dry skin, or greasy skin, then your dog could have seborrhea.
+The dry form of seborrhea is called seborrhea sicca, whereas the oily one is called seborrhea oleosa.
 It’s also possible that your dog has both sicca and oleosa or combination skin.
-That makes it a little more complex to treat because it’s not a matter of just getting the skin moisturized or aired out; you have to be a little more strategic.
+That makes treating it a little more complex because it’s not just getting the skin moisturized or aired out; you have to be a bit more strategic.

 Symptoms & Clinical Signs

-Simply having dry/ flaky skin or oily skin isn’t the only symptom of seborrhea.
+Having dry/ flaky or oily skin isn’t the only symptom of seborrhea.
 A dog with seborrhea might also have an odor.
-You may also see scales or flakes (dandruff), and your dog could be feeling really itchy.
+You may also see scales or flakes (dandruff), and your dog could feel itchy.
 Sometimes, the dog suffers from hair loss or redness.

 Some breeds have more sensitive skin than others, which makes them more at risk for seborrhea.
 These breeds include (but are not limited to):